briankoser/sfc-listeners-guide/episodes/0242-need-an-ark-i-noah-guy.md

 Matt thinks there are many flood narratives because they're all remembering a historical event.

-Ben says it would be nearly impossible for oral tradition to preserve the original flood story. <q class="archivist inline">I think it's fair to say it would require a miracle.</q>
+Ben says it would be nearly impossible for oral tradition to preserve the original flood story. {% arc %}I think it's fair to say it would require a miracle.{% endarc %}

 Ben thinks Noah's sacrifice is the Levitical system being reflected back into the story from the later story tellers.